IAmMrMyth/IAmMrMyth/readme.md

 ### :man: About Me:
 ```
-I am 22 years old python developer 💻.
+I am 24 years old Python developer 💻.
-I have been working as a freelancer 👨‍💻 for more than 3 years and also I have been teaching 👨‍🏫 programming for more than a year.
+I have been working as a freelancer 👨‍💻 for more than 5 years and also I have been teaching 👨‍🏫 programming for more than 2 years.
-I worked in the field of Back-End, web scraping, making social robots(whatsapp,telegram,instagram)...
+I worked in the field of Back-End, web scraping, creating social robots(Whatsapp, Telegram, Instagram)...
 I also have a fairly good knowledge of network security🔐
 ```